joabron/parallel-nanoalloys/README.md

 ## parallel-nanoalloys
 Parallel molecular dynamics simulation algorithm for studying thermal stability of nanoalloys.
 A repository for all the code used in the TW3725TU Final Project of the Computational Science and Engineering (CSE) Minor.
+This code implements a combination of various sub-components for the investigation of the thermal stability of nanoalloys.
+The code consists of the nanoalloy initialization, followed by molecular dynamics runs in a Replica Exchange (RE) framework, followed by the Weigthed Histogram Analysis Method, a statistical analysis tool for generating the graph of heat capcity vs temperature from the temperature and potential energy data output from RE.

+##Abstract
+Bimetallic nanoalloys are nano-scale clusters of atoms that can greatly vary in composition and shape.
+They have shown promising results in catalysis, biomedical and optical applications.
+Exploration of their thermody- namic stability through physical experiments is both dif- ficult and expensive, thus justifying the need for molec- ular dynamics (MD) simulations to quicken the pro- cess of finding the most stable structures with specified properties of interest.
+In this report, a novel stream- lined Replica Exchange and Weighted Histogram Analy- sis Method software was developed as a tool for studying thermal stability of custom configurations and compo- sitions of bimetallic nanoalloys.
+The software is paral- lelized and tested on the DelftBlue supercomputer, for which the run-times were analyzed and demonstrate a sub-linear speedup.

+Keywords: molecular dynamics simulation, nanoal- loys, thermal stability, inter-atomic potentials, Python programming, MPI-parallelization, high-performance computing

 ## Usage
-There are two versions of the program.
-The serial and parallel.
+There are two versions of the program: the serial and parallel.
 Directory serial_version includes all the python files which run sequentially.
 It is a good starting point for any new contributions regarding parallelization.
 Directory parallel_version includes combination of files - some can be run in parallel and others not.
 This is in detail described in section below - structure of the code.
 Both directories include all the necessary files for running the whole program framework: from nanoalloy initialization to reading of melting temperature from graph.

 NOTE: to run the parallel version on DelftBlue supercomputer, it suffices to submit a job as described in DelftBlue_user_guide.txt .
 This file contains all the necessary steps, such as library downloads, path exports and DelftBlue supercomputer specifications, such as number of cores to be used.